LarryAMorgan/Dazzle_test/README.md

-# Dazzle
+# NZ Dazzle Blocks

-NZ Dazzle blocks
+A web map of current NZ Dazzle blocks can be found <a href="https://larryamorgan.github.io/Dazzle/">here.</a>